jorgecarleitao/public-contracts/docs/installation.rst

 If some problem occur, please drop by our mailing-list_ so we can help you.

-For more information, see section :doc:`usage` for a tutorial, and section :doc:`API` for its complete documentation.
+From here, you can see section :doc:`usage` for a tutorial, and section :doc:`API` for its complete documentation.